 Two things prompt me to weigh in: Justice Kennedy’s odd comments at oral argument, and a recent visit my wife and I took to southern Utah (about which later).

 The December 5 oral argument got my attention when Kennedy sharply questioned Colorado Solicitor General Frederick Yarger about a statement made by a member of the state agency that ruled in favor of the same-sex couple who filed the discrimination complaint against Phillips.
-Kennedy demanded to know whether Yarger “disavowed or disapproved of” the statement by commissioner Heidi Hess (an LGBT advocate) that “freedom of religion used to justify discrimination is a despicable piece of rhetoric.”
+Kennedy demanded to know whether Yarger “disavowed or disapproved of” the statement by Commissioner Diann Rice that “freedom of religion used to justify discrimination is a despicable piece of rhetoric.”

 Does Kennedy Remember His Own Opinions?